-Project term is the time period between start and end dates on the executed grant agreement for an awarded project.
-For 2020 DDRDP, the maximum project term is between December 1, 2020 and November 30, 2022.
-Life of the project is the minimum expected period of time of 10 years for a funded dairy digester project to successfully operate.
+The project term is the time period between the start and end dates on the executed grant agreement for an awarded project.
+For 2023 DDRDP, the project term is anticipated to be between March 1, 2024, and August 31, 2026.
+The life of the project is the minimum expected period of time of 10 years for a funded dairy digester project to successfully operate.
 Applicants/recipients are not allowed to change and/or alter the proposed biogas end-use during the project term.
 Recipients may change and/or alter the biogas end-use of a funded dairy digester project during the project life if these changes were clearly discussed in the Project Narrative, Estimated GHG Emissions Reduction, Environmental Performance, Community Impact, Budget Worksheet, and Work Plan sections in the project application and evaluated by DDRDP reviewers during the selection process.